DC 37 Health & Security Plan Benefits

 - FDA approved fertility medication, up to 12 treatments per lifetime;

-- coverage for the class of prescription drugs used to treat male sexual dysfunction will require pre-approval by the Plan, must be dispensed through our mail service program and will have a 50% co-payment and an annual cap of $500.00.
+- Coverage for the class of prescription drugs used to treat male sexual dysfunction will require pre-approval by the Plan and will have a 50% co-payment with a maximum of 6 pills per month.

-- coverage for the class of prescription drugs used to treat obesity will require pre-approval by the Plan and will have a 50% co-payment and an annual cap of $500.00
+- coverage for the class of prescription drugs used to treat obesity will require pre-approval by the Plan and will have a 50% co-payment.

 - prescription drugs if a health insurance carrier provides for prescription drug coverage, then that carrier is Primary for prescription drugs.
 Should there by an out-of-pocket expense after the basic health insurance carrier processes drug related claims, the Plan will consider Coordinating Benefits.
 Members are reminded that when the spouse has separate prescription drug coverage (whether through the spouses' employment or other sources such as Veterans Administration Benefits, Workers' Compensation, Medicaid, No Fault Insurance, etc.), the Plan deems this coverage to be the primary coverage for the spouse and the spouse must use his/her own coverage.